 All commencement ceremonies are held at the Watsco Center on the Coral Gables Campus located at 1245 Dauer Drive, Coral Gables, Florida 33146.
 For more information regarding the venue visit the Watsco Center website.

-Finally, if family and friends cannot make it to the ceremony, UM does have a live webcast of graduation.
-I am still able to pull up my daughter’s graduation ceremony from 2014.
+If family and friends cannot make it to the ceremony, UM does have a live webcast of graduation.
+I am still able to pull up my daughter’s graduation ceremony in 2014.

 Finally, we’ve got some great graduation gift suggestions including diploma and tassel frames.